-To drive overseas using a Malaysian driving licence, some countries require an International Driving Permit together with the Malaysian domestic licence.
+To drive overseas using a Malaysian driving licence, some countries require the driver to hold an International Driving Permit as well as the Malaysian domestic licence.

 - Applicant must hold a Class B2 or D Competent Driving Licence (CDL).